streetturtle/streetturtle.github.io/_posts/2014-10-23-alf-custom-doclibrary-site-page.markdown

 </config>
 {% endhighlight xml%}

-And then on site-customization page just drag and drop created page from Availabe Site Pages to Current Site Pages.
+And then on site-customization page just drag and drop created page from Available Site Pages to Current Site Pages.

 First step is done!